Common Brain Parasite Can Infect Your Immune Cells. Here’s Why That’s OK.

 The research was supported by the National Institutes of Health, grants R01NS112516, R01NS134747, R21NS12855, T32GM008715, T32AI007496, T32AI007046, T32NS115657, F30AI154740, T32AI007496 and T32GM007267; a University of Virginia Pinn Scholars Award; a UVA Shannon Fellowship; and UVA's Strategic Investment Fund.

-To keep up with the latest medical research news from UVA and UVA’s new Paul and Diane Manning Institute of Biotechnology, subscribe to the Making of Medicine blog at https://makingofmedicine.virginia.edu.
+To keep up with the latest medical research news from UVA, visit the Making of Medicine blog.